mylesj/immer-compose/README.md

 by immer.
 Note that to use patches, it is still required that you import `enablePatches` from `immer` - this module assumes nothing about which version you are using.

-Compose functions are higher-order functions that can execute any asynchronous task and in-turn return an immer recipe - where each recipe will consume a draft of the previous state in the chain.
+Compose arguments are higher-order functions that can execute any asynchronous task and in-turn return an immer recipe - where each recipe will consume a draft of the previous state in the chain.

 ```typescript